Tom Kelso, Coach, United States, Illinois, St. Louis, Strength and Conditioning

 Safety should be first and foremost in any training program.
 Think about it.
 If you’re performing specious and unsafe activities and you’re experiencing recurrent injuries, is that not counterproductive?
 Hell yes, it is.

 If you’re involved in a sport that entails explosive and ballistic activities, then that is your prerogative.
 Good luck and best wishes.
 Understand, though, that the human body can only take so much.
 By nature, sports that have a greater inherent risk can lead to a greater risk of injury.
 We’re talking about collision sports such as football, rugby, wrestling, MMA, Olympic lifting, and competitive CrossFit.
-I completely understand those activities may be your passion, but know there is a risk when performing them due to their ballistic and joint-compromising nature.
+I completely understand those activities may be your passion, but know there is a risk when performing them due to the ballistic and joint-compromising nature.

 If you’re simply attempting to lose fat, become stronger, or improve your level of conditioning, opt for safer and more joint-friendly methods.
 You don’t need to engage in unnecessary explosive and ballistic activities.
 You’ll lower your risk of injury and prolong your training career if you eschew high-risk training methods.